TedTschopp/Fixing-Game-Night/_posts/2018-11-02-Power-Cells-from-Gamma-World-in-MCC-DCC.md

 Avg.
 Cost: 2,500 Ð

 A solar recharger unit is a small satchel-sized device capable of recharging up to four C-Cells at a time per every 4 hours exposed to direct sunlight for C-Cells and 8 hours for H-Cells.

-## Q-CELL

-Tech Level: 5

-Complexity Modifier: 3

-Value: Rank

-Avg.
-Cost: Priceless

-Q-Cells (quantum power cells) are a universal power source used to power artifacts of the ancients.
-Containing a miniaturized quantum particle collider, these robust power sources are capable of producing prodigious amounts of energy for centuries on end, making them a nearly limitless source of power.

-## Q-PACK

-Tech Level: 5

-Complexity Modifier: 3

-Value: Rank x 2

-Avg.
-Cost: Priceless

-A Q-Pack (quantum power pack) is a universal power source used to power larger artifacts of the ancients that have massive energy requirements.
-Containing a small quantum particle collider, these robust power sources are capable of producing prodigious-enough amounts of energy to power small orbital craft or powered assault armor.

-# Power Plants

 ## Broadcast Power Charger